ggammoh/HTTP_Server/README.md

 ### In Progress
 - **Basic Security**: Input validation and error handling to prevent common security issues

+## Learning Takeaways

+Key insights gained from this project:

+- **Low-level HTTP understanding**: Gained practical knowledge of how the HTTP protocol works at a byte level, including the complexities of implementing persistent connections
+- **Memory management mastery**: Learned the critical importance of careful allocation and deallocation in long-running C applications
+- **Concurrency and performance optimization**: Implemented thread pooling and connection management, providing insights into balancing resource usage with server responsiveness
+- **Socket programming and network I/O**: Developed a deep understanding of network communication fundamentals through hands-on implementation
+- **Modular C programming**: Applied principles of clean code organization and separation of concerns in a complex, multi-featured application

 ## Building and Running

 ### Prerequisites